dynamicCoder143/mydemo/README.md

 # mydemo

-this is a demo repo . i am learning.
+this is a demo repo . i am learning. i have potential